-But in recent years, a number of innovative solutions have made it possible for anyone to use anti-fraud tools, even with very little technical knowledge.
+In recent years, a number of innovative fraud detection software’s have made it possible for anyone to use anti-fraud tools, even with very little technical knowledge.

 For instance, a quick reverse email lookup check could tell you a lot about a new buyer, based only on their email address.

 As you can see, all the info we get help us understand whether we’re dealing with a legitimate user or a suspicious account.
 The risk score at the top lets us know how risky the account seems based on:

 - Email domain: return fraudsters often have to create multiple email accounts.
 To scale their operations, they go through free domain addresses.
 Address creation date, and whois database checks also help with the checks.